bmchien1/choj/README.md

 # Choj

 ## Overview
-Choj is a web application designed for automated code grading and testing, similar to platforms like LeetCode.
-Built using a modern frontend stack, the app provides a streamlined interface for coding problems, submissions, and performance tracking.
+Choj is a website designed for learning programming through interactive coding problems and automated code grading.
+It provides a hands-on platform for students to practice coding skills, receive instant feedback, and track their progress over time.
-Currently, two official plugins are available:

 ## Getting Started
 1. Clone the repository